Table of Contents

-We recieve lots of feedback on the type of ciphersuites that Let’s Encrypt supports and list some coallated feedback below.
+We receive lots of feedback on the type of ciphersuites that Let’s Encrypt supports and list some collated feedback below.
 This section aims to track suggestions and references that people have offered or identified to improve the ciphersuites that Let’s Encrypt enables when configuring TLS on servers.

 Because of the Chatham House Rule applicable to some of the discussions, people are not individually credited for their suggestions, but most suggestions here were made or found by other people, and I thank them for their contributions.

 Some people provided rationale information mostly having to do with compatibility of particular user-agents (especially UAs that don’t support ECC, or that don’t support DH groups > 1024 bits).
 Some ciphersuite configurations have been chosen to try to increase compatibility with older UAs while allowing newer UAs to negotiate stronger crypto.
 For example, some configurations forego forward secrecy entirely for connections from old UAs, like by offering ECDHE and RSA key exchange, but no DHE at all.
 (There are UAs that can fail the negotiation completely if a DHE ciphersuite with prime > 1024 bits is offered.)